| | | |

 Tasty

-of protein that you can find.
-Beans cost one third to one
+protein that you can find.
+Beans cost one

-so nutritious and so rich in protein that they are included
+are so nutritious and so rich in protein that

 Black